 - supporting muscles

 To complete their formal education, a rheumatologist spends 2 to 3 years in a rheumatology fellowship, learning about chronic musculoskeletal and autoimmune conditions and how to treat them.
+Clinical or lab research may be part of their training.

 Rheumatologists must take a recertification exam every 10 years.
 They’re also required to take continuing medical education classes to retain their board certification.